snouhaud/dsnap-sync/README.md

                                   Default: "dsnap-sync last incremental"
           --color                 Enable colored output messages
       -c, --config <config>       Specify the snapper configuration to use.
 Otherwise will perform for each snapper configuration.
-Can list multiple configurations within quotes, space-separated (e.g. -c "root home").
+You can select multiple configurations
-          --config-postfix <name> Specify a postfix that will be appended to the destination snapper config name.
+                                  (e.g. -c "root" -c "home"; --config root --config home) --config-postfix <name> Specify a postfix that will be appended to the destination snapper config name.
+          --dry-run               perform a trial run (no changes are written).
-      -n, --noconfirm             Do not ask for confirmation for each configuration.
-Will still prompt for backup --batch                 directory name on first backup"
-          --nonotify              Disable graphical notification (via dbus)
+          --mediapool             Specify the name of the tape MediaPool -n, --noconfirm             Do not ask for confirmation for each configuration.
+Will still prompt for backup --nonotify              Disable graphical notification (via dbus)
-          --nopv                  Disable graphical progress output (disable pv) -r, --remote <address>      Send the snapshot backup to a remote machine.
-The snapshot will be sent via ssh.
-                                  You should specify the remote machine's hostname or ip address.
-The 'root' user must be permitted to login on the remote machine.
-      -p, --port <port>           The remote port.
+          --nopv                  Disable graphical progress output (disable pv) --noionice              Disable setting of I/O class and priority options on target -r, --remote <address>      Send the snapshot backup to a remote machine.
+The snapshot will be sent via ssh You should specify the remote machine's hostname or ip address.
+The 'root' user must be permitted to login on the remote machine -p, --port <port>           The remote port
       -s, --subvolid <subvlid>    Specify the subvolume id of the mounted BTRFS subvolume to back up to.
 Defaults to 5.
-      -u, --uuid <UUID>           Specify the UUID of the mounted BTRFS subvolume to back up to.
-Otherwise will prompt."
-                                  If multiple mount points are found with the same UUID, will prompt user."
-      -t, --target <target>       Specify the mountpoint of the BTRFS subvolume to back up to.
+	      --use-btrfs-quota       use btrfs-quota to calculate snapshot size -u, --uuid <UUID>           Specify the UUID of the mounted BTRFS subvolume to back up to.
+Otherwise will prompt If multiple mount points are found with the same UUID, will prompt for user selection -t, --target <target>       Specify the mountpoint of the backup device --volumename            Specify the name of the tape volume -v, --verbose               Be verbose on what's going on (min: --verbose=1, max: --verbose=3) --version		          show program version
-          --remote <address>      Send the snapshot backup to a remote machine.
-The snapshot will be sent via ssh.
-You should specify the remote machine's hostname or ip address.
-The 'root' user must be permitted to login on the remote machine.
-          --dry-run               perform a trial run where no changes are made.
-      -v, --verbose               Be verbose on what's going on (min: --verbose=1, max: --verbose=3) --version		          show program version